If you, or someone you know, is interested in sponsoring the newsletter, please reach out at email@example.com

 Not subscribed to Console?
 Subscribe now to get a list of new open-source projects curated by an Amazon engineer in your email every week.

-Hey Bill!
+Hey Botond!
 Thanks for joining us!
 Let’s start with your background.
-Where have you worked in the past, how did you learn how to program, and what languages or frameworks do you like?
+Where have you worked in the past, where are you from, how did you learn how to program, what languages or frameworks do you like?

 What is one app on your phone that you can’t live without that you think others should know about?

 I mostly use my phone for phone stuff: communicating (calls, text, chat, email).
 Lately I started listening to YouTube videos while doing things.
 I find this a very useful way to turn something dull like mowing the lawn into an opportunity to learn something or just be entertained.

 Have you looked into any podcasts for this?

 Not yet, so far I have only subscribed to podcast versions of some YouTube channels that I already listen to.
 I have YouTube Premium, so I can listen to videos in the background, and hence I didn't have the motivation to look for podcasts yet.

 If you could teach every 12 year old in the world one thing, what would it be and why?